Qin Er Shi: Horse and deer test

-Qin dynasty collapse
+Dynastic collapse

 Although Qin managed to suppress most of the nationwide rebellions, they still caused serious damage.
 Qin's manpower and supplies were greatly reduced.
-Finally, Qin was decisively defeated at the Battle of Julu.
-Qin Er Shi foolishly tried to have the Qin general responsible, Zhang Han, killed, which led to the surrender and later to the live burial of 200,000 Qin troops.
+Qin was decisively defeated at the Battle of Julu.
+Court plots led Zhang Han to surrender along with his soldiers, which later led to the live burial of 200,000 Qin troops.
 In total, Qin lost over 300,000 men.
-Even then, Qin Er Shi failed to take the defeat seriously, as he thought that Qin had many more spare troops.
+Even then, Qin Er Shi failed to grasp the severity of the defeat, erroneously thinking that Qin had many more spare troops due to courtiers hiding the truth to him in fear of execution.
 Finally, a daring and loyal eunuch told Qin Er Shi the truth.
 Shocked, Qin Er Shi tried to capture Zhao Gao and to hold him responsible.

 Zhao Gao, however, had expected that Qin Er Shi would ask him to take the blame.
 Therefore, Zhao Gao conspired with his loyal soldiers to force the emperor to commit suicide.
 Surrounded and with no means of escape, Qin Er Shi asked the loyal eunuch why he had not told the truth earlier.
 The eunuch replied that it was Qin Er Shi himself who had decided to execute anyone who would tell him the truth.

-In 207 BCE, the Qin dynasty collapsed only fifteen years after its establishment.
-Allegedly, a son of Fusu (there is no firm consensus as to what his relationship to the Qin royal family really was), Ziying, was made "king of Qin state", a reduced title.
+In 207 BC, the Qin dynasty collapsed only fifteen years after it had been established.
+Ziying of Qin, allegedly a son of Fusu—there is no consensus as to his actual relationship to the house of Qin—was made "king of Qin state", a reduced title.
 Ziying soon killed Zhao Gao and surrendered to Liu Bang one year later.

 Death and burial

-Qin Er Shi reigned only for three years and was forced to commit suicide eventually by his most trusted minister, Zhao Gao, at the age of 22.
+Qin Er Shi reigned only for three years and was forced to commit suicide eventually by Zhao Gao at the age of 22.
 Qin Er Shi was condemned by Zhao Gao after his death and was denied a royal burial.
-He was buried in today's Xi'an, near the Wild Goose Pagoda.
-Compared to his father, his tomb is much less elaborate and does not have a terracotta army.
+He was buried in modern Xi'an, near the Wild Goose Pagoda.
+Compared to his father, his tomb is much less elaborate and does not have a Terracotta Army.
 Qin Er Shi did not have a temple name.

-In popular culture

-The name of the emperor, Er Shi (二世), is included in the popular Cantonese term 二世祖.
-The phrase is a pejorative term used to describe spoiled children raised by wealthy parents who grow up with few or no moral values or everyday skills.